The Hormone-Dependent Regenerative Basis of Antlers

 Antlers share a similar elemental composition and microstructure with other mammalian bones.
 However, some distinct variations can be noticed in the functions that each bone and tissue fulfills.
 For instance, mammalian bones provide structural support as well as protection to their tissues and organs, whereas antlers do not fulfill either of these functions (P.-Y. Chen et al., 2008).

 One of the most important characteristics of antlers is their unique regenerative ability.
-The National Institute of General Medical Sciences (2022) defines regeneration as “the natural process of replacing or restoring damaged or missing cells, tissues, organs, and even entire body parts to full function in plants and animals” (para.
+The National Institute of General Medical Sciences (2022) defines regeneration as “the natural process of replacing or restoring damaged or missing cells, tissues, organs, and even entire body parts to full function in plants and ” (para.
 1).
 Consequently, regeneration is a process that occurs in many species, including those in the Cervidae family.
 For instance, human hair grows back after falling from the head, and the Mexican Salamander has a backbone capable of regrowing any of its body parts (NIGMS, 2022).
 What distinguishes the regenerative property of antlers from that of other species is the fact that antlers grow and fall while following a perpetual cycle called the antler cycle.
 This cycle begins in late winter to early spring, where the antlers arise from the bony pedicles—permanent outgrowths of the frontal bones of deer (Goss, 1983; Gaspar-Lopez et al., 2008).

 As an indicator of the status and social rank of deer in the community, antlers have ensured respect and diplomacy between Cervidae for millions of years.
 One of their main functions involves physical combat.
 They are also involved in sexual reproduction, as the conditions of antlers indicate how good their carrier’s genes are for survival.
 Indeed, an individual with the longest, largest, and most well-conditioned antlers is known for having the best genes to survive.
 Thus, female cervids tend to be attracted to males with the greatest antlers.